nobitagamer/terra-con-vault/README.md

     "SERVICE_NAME=api"
   ]
 }
 ```

-### Where
+## Where
 - `backingInfrastructure` refers to terra-con-vault
 - `apiImage` is an image you want to build in your project and possibly use it later to start a container
--	`SERVICE_NAME` env variable will take care of naming your service in consul while registering it *magic*
+- `SERVICE_NAME` env variable will take care of naming your service in consul while registering it _magic_
 - `SERVICE_TAGS` can optionally be provided to further separate services
+- `basePath` is `./terraform` in this case because we put the terra-con-vault into a git submodule at the terraform path

+You might not want to keep terraform files for your dev env in your root folder, so if you decide to say move it to `dev` then you should `terraform apply dev` from the root folder, and keep everything relative to root so it's easier to work with.

-### You should use Packer!
+## You should use Packer!
 It's for building your Docker images!
 Yep, but no. It just doesn't work out of the box on OS X and that's a no-go. sshfs is just bad for your health.

-*Further reading for the IT masochist:* [Why you're not getting packer in this POC](https://github.com/mitchellh/packer/wiki/Using-packer-on-Mac-OS-X-with-boot2docker)
+_Further reading for the IT masochist:_ [Why you're not getting packer in this POC](https://github.com/mitchellh/packer/wiki/Using-packer-on-Mac-OS-X-with-boot2docker)

-### Further down the road
+## Further down the road
 - Atlas integration
 - Local Development environment with automatic tests
 - Some cleaning and an initial release to the community
 - Auto-Unseal Vault